-Pharmacists help patients with almost anything related to the use of medications.
-Pharmacists are one of the most accessible members of the healthcare team.
+Pharmacists help patients with almost anything related to the use of medications and are one of the most accessible members of the healthcare team.
 Pharmacists are a key member in the medication distribution process to ensure patients receive medications safely.
 They advise patients, as well as physicians and other health practitioners, on the selection, dosages, interactions, and side effects of medications.
 Pharmacists monitor the health and progress of patients to ensure the medications are working safely and effectively.
 Many pharmacists work in a community setting, such as a drugstore, or in a health care facility, such as a hospital.

 Some pharmacists specialize in specific drug therapy areas, such as oncology, nuclear pharmacy, nutrition support, geriatrics, pediatrics, and psychiatric pharmacy.
 Some conduct research for pharmaceutical manufacturers, developing new drugs and therapies and testing their effects on people and animals.
 Others work in marketing or sales, providing expertise to clients on a medication’s use, effectiveness, and possible side effects.
 Some pharmacists work for health insurance companies, developing pharmacy benefit packages and carrying out cost-benefit analyses on certain drugs.
 Other pharmacists work for the government, managed care organizations, public health care services, or the armed services.
 Finally, some pharmacists are employed as college faculty, teaching classes, and performing research in a wide range of areas.
 (Some content taken from the Occupational Outlook Handbook)